After keeping users anxiously awaiting the launch of its subscription-only service, Autodesk has finally

-a date to complete the transition — July 31, 2016.
-According to a press release made public this week,
+set a date to complete the transition — July 31, 2016.
+In the future, new customers and customers

 January 31, 2016 - Last day to purchase new perpetual licenses of "Hero" Products